All Episodes

 But I had another question.

-And she we know a lot of the Democrats are doing that, but I think her point was that during the Vietnam War, it was politicized because of the rules of engagement that were handcuffing the troops.
+But I think her point was that during the Vietnam War, it was politicized because of the rules of engagement that were handcuffing the troops.

 We could have won that war except for the rules of engagement.

-What are the rules and engagement?
+What are the rules of engagement now?

-No, we could end that war in a month if the rules of engagement were such things as shoot when fired upon, no matter what the occasion.
+We could end that war in a month if the rules of engagement were such things as shoot when fired upon, no matter what the occasion.

-Well, yes, that you're exactly right.
+Well, yes, you're exactly right.

-I know in the history of war you've defined victory by how many innocent civilians in the country at which you're with war Q kill.
+I know in the history of war, you've defined victory by how many innocent civilians in the country at which you're with war Q kill.

 Well, all these innocent people are being killed in car bombs right now.